jfpettit/flare/README.md

 With the repository installed:
 ```
 cd rl-pack/examples
-python reinforce_cartpole.py --watch --plot
+python reinforce_cartpole.py --watch --plot --save_mv
 ```

-The ```--watch``` and ```--plot``` tags are optional.
-They represent whether you want to watch the agent playing CartPole after it is done training and whether you want to plot the reward earned over training after training is done, respectively.
+The ```--watch```, ```--plot``` and ```--save_mv``` tags are optional.
+They represent whether you want to watch the agent playing CartPole after it is done training, whether you want to plot the reward earned over training after training is done, and if you'd like to save a video of your trained agent, respectively.

 ## Details

 This repository is intended to be a learning resource for anyone trying to find beginner-level code covering some RL algorithms.
 Some of my code isn't very well documented or clear, but I'm working on improving that.
 My learning path has followed Sutton and Barto's [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book.html) and more recently, OpenAI's [SpinningUp](https://spinningup.openai.com/en/latest/).
 Many of the algorithms contained here are based on exercises and recommendations from those resources.
 The traditional RL stuff is inspired by Sutton and Barto, while much of the Deep RL stuff is inspired by SpinningUp.

 Currently, all of the algorithms here are only implemented for Gym environments with discrete action spaces.
-It's on my to-do list to extend them (except DQN) to continuous action spaces.

 A2C, REINFORCE, and PPO are tested on GPUs.